top of page

 WtE plants

-Waste to energy plant is a facility accepting organic waste and producing energy from it.
-The prevalent number of wastes to energy plants existing in the world are incinerators: they use steam cycle and turbine to produce the electricity and heat.
-Figure 2 shows a typical WtE incineration plant.
+A WtE plant is a facility accepting organic waste and producing energy from it.
+The prevalent number of wastes to energy plants existing in the world are incinerators: they use steam cycle and turbine to produce electricity & heat.
+Figure 4 shows a typical WtE incineration plant and the waste management hierarchi (WMH).

 Wastes that are generally burned in a WtE plant include MSW, human sludge, hazardous industrial, medical, and biological waste.
 Modern plants have a sophisticated gas cleaning system conforming to the strictest air pollution standards.